wmgeolab/pyGeoBoundaries/README.md

 ### Getting Started

-The package can be found on pypi hence you can install it using pip
+You can find the package on PyPI, making it easily installable using pip.

 #### Installation
 ```bash